bmeg/iceberg-schema-tools/docs/link-data-object.md

 ```

+The association use case satisfies the following requirements:
 * Define a typed schema for a given association:
-   * The author can define an arbitrary set of properties
+* The association is an edge with data, the schema author can define an arbitrary set of properties
-   * Arbitrary `rel` values can be used to describe the `backref` of property in the target vertex.
+* No naming constraints apply, the schema author can name `rel` values as they see fit to populate a the `backref` of property in the target vertex.
+* From the hypermedia spec: "The value of the "href" link description property is a template used to determine the target URI of the related resource."
+In our example, we use two different `id` schemes to illustrate this.
+* The targetHints "multiplicity" label describes the expected `cardinality` of the relationship.
+In our example, we use `one` and `many` to describe the cardinality of the relationship.
+The convention is to use on of ['has_one', 'has_many'] defaults to 'has_many'.
+* The targetHints "directionality" label describes the expected `directionality` of the relationship.
+In our example, we use `in` and `out` to describe the directionality of the relationship.
+The convention is to use on of ['in', 'out'] defaults to 'out'.

 ```yaml
 ---